wormhole-foundation/xdapp-book/src/dapps/architecture/2_ecosystems.md

 ### Aptos

-Aptos is characterized by its optimisitic approach to computation parallelization to bring increased performance.
+Aptos is characterized by its optimistic approach to computation parallelization to bring increased performance.
 These contracts are written in Move.

 ### NEAR